-Fig. 13

-Wood

-4.v - Bucks for Openings
+v) Bucks for Openings

 To prepare bucks for doors, windows and other openings, dimensional wood, plywood or preformed plastic forms can be used depending on the thickness of the Consulwal units.

-Where wood bucks are to remain in the wall, (see Figure 14) wood treated with a preservative should be used.
-If nailing strips are required, tapered 2" x2" sections can be lightly nailed outside the bucks to remain embedded in the concrete when the bucks are removed to allow placing of door and window frames.
-Fig. 14 Door bucks should be positioned along the wall and braced in a manner similar to the intermediate wall braces so that they are kept plumb.
-These door bucks may be used as intermediate bracing where they occur (see FIGURE 15).
+Where wood bucks are to remain in the wall, (see FIGURE 14) wood treated with a preservative or wrapped with plastic should be used.
+If nailing strips are required, tapered 2" x 2" sections can be lightly nailed outside the bucks to remain embedded in the concrete when the bucks are removed to allow placing of door and window frames.

+Door bucks should be positioned along the wall and braced in a manner like the intermediate wall braces so that they are kept plumb.
+These door bucks may be used as intermediate bracing where they occur (see FIGURE 15 on page 11).